Tense, stressed, anxious?!

 2 things you can focus on right now:

-Relieves tension off the pelvic floor muscles, plus it naturally decreases low back pain, SI joint pain and neck pain.
+Effectively relieves tension in the pelvic floor muscles and naturally alleviates low back pain, SI joint pain, and neck pain.

-360 Breathing encourages that natural movement in the abdominals and pelvic
+360 Breathing promotes natural movement in the abdominals and pelvic floor.

-When breathing, you want to use your diaphragm and your transverse abdominus, which are your primary respiratory muscles, while relaxing your secondary respiratory muscles.
+During breathing, engage your diaphragm and transverse abdominus, your primary respiratory muscles, while allowing your secondary respiratory muscles to relax.

-It relaxes the accessory breathing muscles that can cause neck tightness.
+This technique relaxes accessory breathing muscles, reducing neck tightness.

-2. Do you hold tension in your neck, jaw, shoulders or head??
+2. Do you experience tension in your neck, jaw, shoulders, or head?

-Did you know that tension in your mouth and throat can also increase tension & pressure in your core and pelvic floor?!
+Did you know that tension in your mouth and throat can increase tension & pressure in your core and pelvic floor?

 Do you clench your jaw?